MaratGilyazov/def_ironsource/README.md

 >https://github.com/MaratGilyazov/def_ironsource/archive/master.zip

-Also you need to modify your info.plis as said here: https://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/#step-1 Add this to your Defold info.plist template:
+Also you need to modify your info.plist as said here: https://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/#step-1 Add this to your Defold info.plist template:
 ```lua
 <key>NSAppTransportSecurity</key>